Movimiento Semilla: History

 The Semilla Movement was registered before the Supreme Electoral Tribunal on 14 July 2017.
-Its founding members include Edelberto Torres Rivas, Samuel Pérez Álvarez, Bernardo Arévalo, Lucrecia Hernández Mack, Jonathan Menkos, Irma Alicia Velásquez Nimatuj, Patricia Orantes and Juan Alberto Fuentes.
+Its founding members include Edelberto Torres Rivas, Samuel Pérez Álvarez, Bernardo Arévalo, Lucrecia Hernández Mack, Jonathan Menkos, Irma Alicia Velásquez Nimatuj, Anabella Giracca, Patricia Orantes and Juan Alberto Fuentes.
 Its Secretary-General is Abelardo Pinto.
 The party began after the demonstrations that led to the resignation of President Otto Pérez Molina.
 The party defines itself as a political, democratic and plural movement.
 It has more than 22,000 members.
 The Semilla Movement party had rapprochement with former Attorney General Thelma Aldana to explore a possible presidential candidacy and a coalition with Encuentro por Guatemala and Libre.
 After investigations by Attorney General María Consuelo Porras and the UN anti-corruption commissioner Iván Velásquez Gómez requesting the removal of parliamentary immunity from Nineth Montenegro, secretary general of Encuentro por Guatemala, for possible anonymous electoral financing, the coalition negotiations effectively stopped.
 On 21 November 2018, the political organization concluded meeting necessary requirements and was made official as a political party on the same day.

 Semilla brings together various political groups in Guatemala.
 In the 2023 Guatemalan presidential election, the party unexpectedly advanced to the second round, and won 23 seats in the Congressional election.

 On 12 July 2023, the Public Ministry announced, at the request of a court, the suspension of the party due to an allegation made in May 2022 about the party falsifying signatures to qualify themselves for the 2023 general election.

 On 13 July, the Constitutional Court, the highest court for constitutional law in Guatemala, granted an injunction against the suspension.